The 2014 Microsoft Product Roadmap

 Silverlight, of course, has emerged as the preferred development environment for Windows Phone 7.
 In his blog post, Guthrie pointed to a number of new features including support for GPU-accelerated video decode, which he said significantly reduces CPU load for HD video, meaning low-powered netbooks will be able to play back 1080p HD content.

 A feature called Trickplay will allow variable speed playback of media content on client devices with automatic audio pitch correction, he noted, and Silverlight 5 will offer improved power awareness.
 It will also offer improved text rendering and printing, among numerous other features.
-[Return to 2011 product list.]
+[BACK TO 2011 PRODUCT LIST]

 Visual Studio LightSwitch